Step 1 of 2 · ~8 minutes

 claude

-3.2 — Open the plugin menu
+3.2 — Open the MCP menu

-You'll see Atlassian, Slack, and Figma listed.
-Click each one to authenticate — a browser tab opens, you sign in with your @samba.tv account, and you're back in Claude in a few seconds.
+Click each one and choose Authenticate — a browser tab opens, you sign in with your @samba.tv account, and you're back in Claude in a few seconds.
+Atlassian/Figma/Exa/Workspace use standard browser OAuth; Slack requires a workspace admin to approve the pre-registered app for your workspace once (one click).

 What each integration gives you